 2. Letting a digital transformation process take the lead

 More often than not, most ideas for a customer portal often arise during the initial phase of a digital transformation process.
 It almost seems like a no-brainer to throw a customer portal in the mix while you are at it.
 After all, your new tech solutions can function as the foundation for the creation of the portal.
 Yet, this can also be a limiting factor, as it reduces your freedom of choice for the development of the portal.

-Simple integrations with your back office systems are a good choice from an efficiency and cost perspective, but what about your customers?
+A web design company might focus on simple integrations with your back office systems as a good choice from an efficiency and cost perspective, but what about your customers?
 Do they care about easy integration with your existing IT systems or would they place more importance on a distinctive interface, that’s easy to navigate?
 Try to avoid limiting yourself to pre-made options and focus on creating the best experience for your customers instead.

 3. No brand identity has been developed (yet)